-Catalytic Hydrothermal Gasification (CHG) is a proven process which efficiently converts wet organic matter into methane/carbon dioxide in a single step.
+Catalytic Hydrothermal Gasification (CHG) is a proven process which efficiently converts wet organic matter into methane/carbon dioxide in a single step-essentially "catalytic thermo-chemical digestion" with much higher yields than anaerobic digestion.

 In the production of algal fuels, CHG produces a second high-value fuel stream from the residuals left after extraction of lipids, doubling the total fuel energy produced.